mordock/css-to-the-rescue-1920/README.md

 I want to learn to animate things
 I want to add ad different color mode
 I want to learn how to use flexbox
+I want to learn how to use custom cursors

 ## wishlist
 Experiment with more colors